-Phonics- Phonics work will involve word building, hearing and building rhyming word families and alphabetical order.
+Phonics - Phonics work will involve word building, hearing and building rhyming word families and alphabetical order.
 Pupils will be encouraged to know the sounds and the names of all the letters of the alphabet.
-We build on the Jolly Grammar scheme alongside the Twinkle.
+We build on the Letters and Sounds scheme alongside the Twinkle.
 This links with our grammar work which focuses on sentence building strategies and demarcation.
 Pupils will have the opportunity to work in a role-play situation and take part in various drama activities.

-Computing- Pupils will be using the computer suite this term.
-We will spend some time getting to know how to log on and off and becoming familiar with the software available.
-Computing however will be used to support all curriculum areas whenever possible and will be available for children to use in child-initiated activities.
+Computing - Computing will be used to support all curriculum areas whenever possible and will be available for children to use in child-initiated activities.

 Throughout the year, we will be following the SCARF scheme for PSHE.